SlimHintz/King-County-Housing/README.md

 I decided that if there was a multiplicative relationship

-#### Lasso didn't not yeild a signeficantly different prediction than regular Linear regression
+#### Lasso didn't not yield a significantly better predictions than regular Linear regression
 ![img](./images/predictionDistributions.png)

-I ran a Lasso Regression model in parallel to the
+I ran a Lasso Regression model in parallel to with my regression model and Levene failed to reject  indicating that the distribution of my predictions for the two models was similar.

+However, the RMSE for the my Lasso regression was upwards of 500k.
+This was inline with my findings from RFE and K best feature selection hurting my model.
 #### Conclusions

 I created a black box model.
 The conclusions are not easy to explain.
 In particular, the colinearity between the features and feature interactions means that the traditional interpretation of: